 Is Flossing a Waste of Time?
+Can It Prevent Dental Decay?

 The One-Minute Flossing Technique

 Whenever I visit my dentist and oral hygienist they say the same thing.
 Regular flossing is essential for dental health.
 Brushing alone will not remove all the food debris and bacterial film build-up from your teeth.
 The message is repeated in the media and by professional dental organizations.
-Even children’s books (see illustration above) subliminally remind us that using dental floss is normal and to be encouraged.

 I try to be a good patient and watch carefully as my dentist demonstrates the simple flossing technique.
 It’s easy to learn and easy to complete; just one minute is all it takes, he says.
 Brush your teeth after eating, and complete the process by manipulating dental floss around the teeth to remove all traces of food.
-The straightforward steps are as follows.

 How to Floss Your Teeth